mui/material-ui/docs/pages/api-docs/theme-provider.md

 You can learn more about the difference by [reading this guide](/guides/minimizing-bundle-size/).

-This component takes a `theme` prop.
-It makes the `theme` available down the React tree thanks to React context.
+It makes the `theme` available down the React tree.
 This component should preferably be used at **the root of your component tree**.